Arlen Specter: Political views

 According to the National Journal, Specter voted with Democrats 90% of the time after switching parties, while, as a Republican, he split his votes between both parties.
 According to FiveThirtyEight, during January–March 2009 Specter voted with the Democrats 58% of the time.
 Following the support of the stimulus package and the entrance of Pat Toomey in the Republican primary, Specter began to vote 16% with Democrats.
 When switching to become a Democrat, he voted 69% with his new party initially, until Joe Sestak entered the Democratic primary and Specter started to vote with Democrats 97% of the time.

 Abortion

 Specter stated that he was "personally opposed to abortion", but was "a supporter of a woman's right to choose."
 He received a 20% rating from NARAL Pro-Choice America in 2005 based on certain votes related to the regulation of abortion.
 In 2008, he received 100%.

 LGBT rights

-Specter supported LGBT rights.
+Specter's record on LGBT rights was mixed.
 He voted to prohibit job discrimination based on sexual orientation and was a co-sponsor of the Matthew Shepard Hate Crimes Prevention Act.
 Specter was opposed to same-sex marriage, but was also opposed to a federal ban and supported civil unions.
 He also became opposed to the Defense of Marriage Act, which he once supported.
 Specter voted in favor of repealing "Don't Ask, Don't Tell" in the lame-duck session of the 111th Congress.